Child and Adolescent Mental Health Services (CAMHS)

 1. Nurture

 We want young people to feel cared for and looked after during their time at the service.
-We will help young people to stay safe and feel safe and we are responsive to young people’s basic and emotional needs.
+We'll help young people to stay safe and feel safe and we are responsive to young people’s basic and emotional needs.

 2. Expectations

 Clear expectations provide young people with a sense of structure and safety, as well as facilitating their progress and recovery.
-We are passionate about meeting the needs of the young people in our care and continually improve our provision, based on experience and feedback.
+We're passionate about meeting the needs of the young people in our care and continually improve our provision, based on experience and feedback.

 3. Respect